apeksh-chauhan/apeksha-website/src/pages/posts/learnings-from-AWS.md

 Over time, I found this built more trust than pretending to have certainty.

-Strong communication isn't about being polished—it's about being honest, clear, and useful.
+Strong communication isn't about being polished - it's about being honest, clear, and useful.
 Once I focused on those three, everything else got easier.

 As I reflect on nearly seven years at AWS, I’m incredibly grateful for the lessons, challenges, and growth it gave me - both as a professional and as a person.
-The tools I picked — ownership, adaptability, clarity in communication, and a bias for impact—have shaped how I think, work, and lead.
+The tools I picked — ownership, adaptability, clarity in communication, and a bias for impact - have shaped how I think, work, and lead.
 But the journey doesn’t end here.
 I’m excited to keep learning, building, and contributing in new ways.
 If any of these reflections resonate with you, I’d love to connect and learn about the principles that shaped your own path.